aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

     "Notify me if a user sends me a friendship request" is an example of this type notifications.
 -   **Entity notifications** are associated to a specific entity.
-    "Notify me if a user comment on **this** photo" is an entity based notification since it's associated to a specific photo entity.
-Users may want to get notifications for some photos, not for all.
+    "Notify me if a user comment on **this** photo" is an entity-based notification since it's associated to a specific photo entity.
+Users may want to get notifications for some photos, but not for all.

 #### Notification Data

-A notification generally include a **notification data**.
+A notification generally includes **notification data**.
 For example:
-"Notify me if a user sends me a friendship request" notification may have two data properties: *sender user name* (which user sent this friendship request) and *request note* (a note that user did write in the request).
-It's obvious that the notification data type is tightly coupled to notification types.
+The "Notify me if a user sends me a friendship request" notification may have two data properties: *sender user name* (which user sent this friendship request) and a *request note* (a note that the user wrote in the request).
+Note that the notification data type is tightly coupled to the notification types.
 Different notification types have different data types.

 Notification data is **optional**.
-Some notifications may not require a data.
-There are some pre-defined notification data types those can be enough for most cases. **MessageNotificationData** can be used for simple messages and **LocalizableMessageNotificationData** can be used for localizable and parametric notification messages.
-We will see example usage in later sections.
+Some notifications may not require data.
+There are some pre-defined notification data types that are enough for most cases.
+The **MessageNotificationData** can be used for simple messages and the **LocalizableMessageNotificationData** can be used for localizable and parametric notification messages.
+We will see the example usage in later sections.

 #### Notification Severity